Tough c interview questions

 Explanation:

-(): This operator behaves as bracket operator or function operator.
+• () operates as a bracket or function operator.

-[]: This operator behaves as array subscription operator.
+• [] serves as an array subscription operator.

 (1) How to read following pointer?